Chapter 46 BWV 157 Ich lasse dich nicht, du segnest mich denn

 The expected B section begins at bar 42 and the A section appears to reprise from bar 66, but half a dozen bars later the forward movement ceases and the music melts into the first of the three recitative sections—-how sweet it is to lie, with Jesus, within my coffin.

-Elements of the aria return on three occasions, separating the recitative sections and completing the movement as it began.
+Three times elements of the aria return, separating the recitative sections and completing the movement as it began.
 Explicit word painting gives emphasis to such words as ′coffin′ and ′death′ but these are transitory shadows.
 The overall mood is one of bliss in the embrace of Jesus, enfolding an unquestioning acceptance of the journey through death (an essential part of the process).

 This movement, strikingly original in structure yet perfectly convincing in musical and artistic terms, is an excellent example of Bach′s continuing ability to innovate with musical forms.